datacoves/docs/docs/reference/vscode/datacoves-env-vars.md

 # Datacoves Environment Variables

-Datacoves streamlines your workflow by pre-setting environment variables, simplifying your YML files for enhanced clarity and reduced error margins.
-Leverage these variables to expedite your processes.
-These adjustments are made automatically during the initial setup phase, courtesy of the setup wizard.
+Datacoves streamlines your workflow by pre-setting environment variables to simplify work workflow such as the configuration needed to generate Airflow Dags with dbt-coves.
+You may also leverage these variables for your custom processes.
+These variables are created automatically and some may be adjusted via the admin settings.

 To view your set variables run:
 ``` bash